Biography of the Lyon Family

-As the son of Solomon Lyon and brother of Emma Lyon, perhaps it’s no surprise that Abraham Septimus Lyon (1804-1872), or A.S.
-Lyon, turned to writing as a way of documenting his progress as a young man making his way in London.
+As the son of Solomon Lyon and brother of Emma Lyon, perhaps it’s no surprise that Abraham Septimus Lyon (1804-1872), known as A.S.
+Lyon, turned to writing to document his progress as a young man making his way in London.
 His first known diary was written almost daily in 1823.
 A.S.
 Lyon kept a second diary intermittently from 1826-1839.
-The final pages of the second diary chart A.S.
-Lyon’s travels to Kingston, Jamaica where he settled and married Sarah Lindo (1823-1906).
-In the months prior to her marriage Sarah Lindo also kept a diary detailing her wedding preparations and travels to France.
-A digital edition of Sarah Lindo’s 1840 diary will soon appear on this site alongside Naomi Cream’s transcriptions of that work (Winter 2019).
+A transcription of the early diary and later diary have been included on this site.
+The final pages of the second diary chart Lyon's travels to Kingston, Jamaica where he settled finally and married Sarah Lindo.

 Biddlecombe, George.
 “Braham, John” Oxford Dictionary of National Biography, online edition accessed April 7, 2017).